-1. The Tournament Director will monitor all matches for slow play.
+- 1. No 15-minute grace period is permitted if both players or teams are at the appointed tables at the designated start time. - 2.
+The Tournament Director will monitor all matches for slow play.
 If a match has been determined by the Tournament Director to be progressing too slowly, the Tournament Director may place a player on a shot clock and/or shorten the races to bring the match closer to completion.
 Slow progress may be a result of slow play or simply games taking longer than normal.
-However, in order to keep the tournament on schedule, the BCAPL reserves this right.
+However, in order to keep the tournament on schedule, the BCAPL reserves this right. - a.

-a.
 A race will not be shortened if one of the players or teams is within one game of winning.
 In the event of a match that starts significantly behind schedule, warnings may be given to the players at the beginning or during the match.

-A9 Forfeit Procedures
+A10 Forfeit Procedures